 The 5-watt radio transmitter is synchronised with a GOES weather satellite going around the earth in a geosynchronous orbit.

 An EPIRB transmits signals to the satellite.
-The signal consists of an encrypted identification number (all in digital code) which holds information such as the ship’s identification, date of the event, the nature of distress and chiefly, the position.
+The signal consists of an encrypted identification number (all in digital code) which holds information such as the ship’s identification, date of the event, the nature of distress, emergency contacts and the position.

-The Local User Terminal (satellite receiving units or ground stations) calculates the position of the casualty using Doppler Shift (is the change in frequency or wavelength of a wave (or other periodic events) for an observer moving relative to its source).
+The Local User Terminal (satellite receiving units or ground stations) calculates the position of the casualty using Doppler Shift (which is the change in frequency or wavelength of a wave (or other periodic events) for an observer moving relative to its source).

-The LUT passes on the message to the MRCC (Mission Rescue Co-Ordination Centre).
+The LUT passes the digital message to the MRCC (Mission Rescue Co-Ordination Centre).
 Furthermore, the MRCC is responsible for the SAR ops and oversees the execution of the rescue mission.

-These satellites can only pick up trace elements of such signals and they can only give a rough idea of the location of the EPIRB.
-A signal of 406MHz is treated as an emergency signal as per international standards.
+These satellites can only pick up trace elements of such signals, and they can only give a rough idea of the location of the EPIRB.
+A signal of 406MHz is treated as an emergency signal per international standards.

-The signal could help you in locating the transmitter even if it is 3 miles away.
+The signal could help you locate the transmitter even if it is 3 miles away.
 The vessel or the individual in distress could be identified if the EPIRB is registered.

 If an emitter transmits signals of 121.5 MHz, the rescuer or concerned party can reach the lost person even if they are at a distance of 15 miles.
 The accuracy of reaching the target could be magnified if an EPIRB also contains a GPS receiver.